SudheerNotes/cams2csv/README.md

 # Cams2csv
-A simple piece of software that will extract CAMS Mutual fund (India) PDF statement data on to a CSV file.
+A simple piece of software that will extract CAMS Mutual fund (India) PDF statement data on to a simple CSV file.

 I’ve built this tool for my own personal use so lot of love and passion involved.
 It's a fully Open Source project and comes with GPL3 License.
 I have no intention of collecting your data, I respect your privacy as much as mine.